wavemaker/docs/learn/on-premise/wme-launching-instances-in-esxi-iso.md

 ---
 ---

-### Launch instances in Esxi using ISO
+### Launch Instances in Esxi using ISO
  **Prerequisite**
- - Ubuntu ISO file downloaded (Ex: link for download the Ubuntu 16.04.6 ISO image [ubuntu 16.04.6 iso image](http://releases.ubuntu.com/16.04/ubuntu-16.04.6-server-amd64.iso) )
+ - Ubuntu ISO file from internet.
+    - Link for download the Ubuntu 16.04.6 ISO image [ubuntu 16.04.6 iso image](http://releases.ubuntu.com/16.04/ubuntu-16.04.6-server-amd64.iso)
+  )
- - VMware ESXi version 6.5 or higher
+ - VMware ESXi version 6.5 or higher.
- - Permission for launching OVA.
+ - Permission for launching machines in Esxi.
- This guide has written based on Esxi version 6.5.
+Note: This guide has written based on Esxi version 6.5.

- **Steps**
+ **Launch Platform Instance**

 - Upload ubuntu server iso image to the database store
 - Select Create / Register VM